Hub Models → Collective Impact

 Selecting Partners

 Partner networks are only as effective as the organizations involved.
 Partnering with organizations with a track record of successful collaboration is essential to drive change toward the shared goal.
 Organizations committed to preventing type 2 diabetes and other chronic conditions could be potential strong partners.
+Additionally, members of the partner network should have the capacity, skills, and abilities to carry out activities to meet the needs of populations at greatest risk for type 2 diabetes.
 Consider evaluating a partner network’s membership based on the following:

-• What are the organizations operating within communities of identified priority populations, and could they effectively support the shared goal of increased enrollment?
+- What are the organizations operating within communities of identified populations at greatest risk for type 2 diabetes and its complications, and could those organizations effectively support the shared goal of increased enrollment?

 Gaining Buy-In from Partners